abuehl/abuehl.github.io/_posts/2026-03-23-using-ms-partitions.md

 ```

 This would be conformant to the C++ standard, but it has the drawback that
-the whole primary interface of module `A` is implicilty imported, which
+the whole primary interface of module `A` is implicitly imported, which
 has the consequence that if *any* interface partition of `A` is changed,
 that file needs to be recompiled.